IBM/solution-builder-vscode-extension/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 **Describe the bug**
-A clear and concise description of what the bug is.
+Provide a clear and concise description of the bug.

-**To Reproduce**
+**Steps to reproduce**
 Detailed steps to reproduce the behavior:

 **Expected behavior**